ltoscano/legacybridge-oss-cobol/README.md

 ## 🤝 Contributing

-The modular architecture makes it easy to contribute:
+The modular design makes it easy to add new agents, models, services, or CLI commands.
+Contributions are welcome—whether it's new agent types, improved prompts, better tests, or feedback from users.

-1. **New Agents**: Extend BaseAgent for specialized analysis
-2. **Custom Models**: Add Pydantic models for new data types
-3. **Additional Services**: Create services for specific functionality
-4. **CLI Commands**: Add new commands to the CLI interface

-This project is open to contributions!
-We welcome:
-- New agent ideas
-- Enhanced AI prompts and schema validations
-- Better test coverage or integration scripts
-- Community feedback and testing

 ---